-32. Will JRJ funds be available in FY 2013?
+36) Will JRJ funds be available in FY2014?

-A FY 2013 general appropriation for activities of the Department of Justice has not been passed by Congress or approved by the President.
-Though funding is anticipated for FY2013 either through continuing resolution or general appropriation, no such law has been enacted as of this date.
+A FY 2014 general appropriation for activities of the Department of Justice has not been passed by Congress or approved by the President.
+Information about future funding will be posted when available.

-33. How will the JRJ grant program affect funding through the Public Service Student Loan Forgiveness program?
+37) How will the JRJ grant program affect funding through the Public Service Student Loan Forgiveness program?